Quad (play): Quad I

 "Quad is based on a geometrical figure and on permutations of regular movements.
 First one, then two, then three, then four figures, dancers or mime artistes, dressed in coloured djellabas (white, yellow, blue and red) appear one after another to scurry along the sides and across the diagonals of a square, shuffling in strict rhythm to a rapid percussion beat.
 Each figure then departs in the order in which he appeared, leaving another to recommence the sequence … Strikingly all of them avoid the centre which is clearly visible in the middle of the square."

 The four series of six stages each produce a total of twenty-four stages suggesting, as in Lessness, the measurement of time.

 According to the script each character was to be unique in a number of ways.
 Apart from the colour of the outfit, they were to be "[a]s alike in build as possible.
 Short and slight for preference … Adolescents a possibility.
 Sex indifferent."
 That said, each player's footsteps were to be distinctive, each was to be accompanied by their own musical instrument and illuminated by a light, the same colour as their outfit.
 For technical reasons, in the original broadcast, white light was used.
 To help the performers cope with the rhythmic chaos "[t]hey wore headphones under their hoods, so they could hear the percussion beats."

 There is an element of chance in this piece in that Beckett does not indicate how the footsteps should differ nor which instruments should be used other than they should be percussive ("say drum, gong, triangle, wood block").
-He also doesn’t specify a required sequence for the colors.
+He also doesn't specify a required sequence for the colors.

 The play is shown as recorded, with no cuts, just one fixed long take.
-Beckett had originally calculated its length at 25 minutes but, in reality, the whole set was completed in nine-an-a-half minutes.
+Beckett had originally calculated its length at 25 minutes but, in reality, the whole set was completed in nine-and-a-half minutes.